2018 Market Review

 The New Year always invites reflection on what transpired over the previous 12 months.
-I won’t bore you with last year’s personal scene so let’s have a look at what occurred in my small sliver of the classic Mercedes-Benz world during 2018.
+I won’t bore you with last year’s personal scene so let’s have a look at what occurred in my small sliver of the classic Mercedes-Benz world in this 2018 market review.

 The majority of my time is consumed with overseeing the reconditioning of the cars, many of which I’ve illustrated below.
 Maintaining the MercedesHeritage.com website, writing newsletter articles and keeping up with email correspondence seems to soak up the rest of my time.